 May – Lily of the Valley and Hawthorn

-The second birth month flower for May is hawthorn.
+The second birth month flower for May is the hawthorn.
 Unlike most of the flowers on this list, this charming blossom is not given as a bouquet.
 Instead, it is used as an ornamental hedge in most gardens.
 The flower symbolizes supreme happiness and hope.
 It also represents fertility, beauty, and love in some cultures.

 June – Rose and Honeysuckle

 Roses are an all-time favorite because of their timeless beauty and profound meaning.
 As you know, this flower is the universal symbol of love.
-In fact, a lot of people give rose to express their love and affection.
+In fact, a lot of people give roses to express their love and affection.
 However, keep in mind that there are several varieties of roses, and their meanings will vary, depending on their color.
 The red and pink varieties are often given to convey love and admiration.
 Yellow roses, on the other hand, signify friendship, while white represents innocence and purity.

-Aside from roses, the month of June has another birth flower, which is honeysuckle.
+Aside from roses, the month of June has another birth flower, which is the honeysuckle.
 Generally speaking, this flower is a symbol of pure happiness.
 Aside from that, it can also represent a lover’s embrace because of the way it clings to its environment.

-July – Larkspur and Water Lily
+July – Delphiniums and Water Lily

-Larkspur is an old-fashioned blossom that comes in a variety of colors, including pink, purple, blue, and white.
+Delphiniums also known as Larkspur is an old-fashioned blossom that comes in a variety of colors, including pink, purple, blue, and white.
 In general, the flower symbolizes an open heart, the celebration of positivity, and a strong attachment to someone.
 Purple larkspur represents first love, and blue signifies grace and dignity.
 White larkspur, on the other hand, means a happy nature, while pink symbolizes fickleness.

 Aside from larkspur, the water lily is also a birth flower of July.
 This blossom has several meanings in various cultures.
 For the ancient Egyptians, the water lily was a symbol of happiness, delight, and new life.
 In Buddhism, this flower is also known as the lotus, and it is the symbol of enlightenment and purity.
-Lastly, water lily can also represent peace, hope, innocence, and rebirth.
+Lastly, a water lily can also represent peace, hope, innocence, and rebirth.

 August – Gladiolus and Poppy

 The gladiolus has a sword-like structure, and the Victorian romantics believe that it could pierce someone’s heart with its beauty.
 Aside from that, this flower also has other meanings.
-To be specific, the gladiolus symbolizes moral integrity, the strength of character, and remembrance.
+To be specific, the gladiolus symbolizes moral integrity, strength of character, and remembrance.
 For this reason, this beautiful blossom is often used as a sympathy flower to honor a deceased person with strong moral values.

 The beautiful poppy represents peace, sleep, and even death.
 Red poppies also signify remembrance.
 In fact, people in countries like France, Canada, and United Kingdom wear red poppies on Armistice Day to remember the lives that have been lost in World War I and II.